Machine Relations

 A short pitch that answers all seven questions clearly outperforms a long pitch that buries the answers in background context.
 HBR editors read a high volume of submissions and reward clarity.

-What the editorial process looks like
+What the HBR editorial process looks like after acceptance

 HBR retains the right to decide whether a piece appears in print and digital, digital only, or on another HBR platform.
 Pieces published on HBR.org carry significant authority even without appearing in the physical magazine.

-The right topics for 2026
+The right HBR topics for 2026

 HBR covers enduring management topics, but the specifics of what editors find timely shift with the business environment.
-Several areas are generating significant editorial interest in 2026.
+Several areas are generating editorial interest in 2026.

 HBR published a March 2026 piece specifically on "Preparing Your Brand for Agentic AI," which signals editorial openness to pieces that move beyond AI basics into the specifics of what organizational preparation looks like.
 Topics that build on that with field evidence, not theory, will resonate.